cabecabee/genome-forecast/README.md

 ## How it works
 1. The user provides one or more DNA sequences in a **FASTA file**.
-2. The program collects user input about their daily habits — such as smoking frequency and intensity.
+2. The program collects user input about their daily habits, such as smoking frequency and intensity.
 3. Based on this data, it estimates the **number and types of mutations** that could occur.
 4. It then simulates these mutations in the provided DNA sequence and classifies them (e.g., **silent**, **missense**, or **nonsense**).